 As a full-time writer juggling multiple projects across international time zones, I’m all too aware of the importance of staying focused and alert while racing toward a deadline.
 Caffeine just doesn’t cut it for me as a way to stay focused — it makes me far too jittery to concentrate and be effective.
-As such, and rather than turning to drugs like Adderall, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.
+As such, and rather than turning to drugs like Adderall, a common prescription drug used to treat ADHD, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.

 What is Adderall?
 Is it dangerous?

 It certainly can be.
 Even if you have never been prescribed Adderall, you’ve still probably heard of it.
 Some people may joke that they “need an Adderall” to help them get through studying for a big test, or a big project at work.
 But Adderall is no laughing matter.

 Adderall is a highly addictive prescription stimulant that’s used to treat ADHD (attention deficit hyperactivity disorder) and narcolepsy.
 It’s a brand name that is a combination of amphetamine and dextroamphetamine, meant to help increase your focus and improve behavior.
 Adderall works by stimulating the central nervous system, increasing synaptic concentration of dopamine and norepinephrine in the brain, blocking the reabsorption of a neurotransmitter.1

 Some people may be allergic to Adderall, and it may be dangerous to take with other drugs or herbal supplements.
 Some side effects may include nervousness and headache to more severe ones, including depression, hallucinating, and aggressive or hostile behavior.